williambeverly/RoboND-DeepLearning-Project/FollowMe_Readme.md

 * Convolution layer 1 connected with deconvolution layer 2
 * Convolutional layer 2 connected with deconvolution layer 1

 Pretraining, the input image is resized to 160x160x3 (HxWxD).
 Each layer in the encoder halves the image size, and increases the depth of the image by 32 x layer_number.
 I stuck with decreasing factor of 2, as it seemed reasonable and it was easy to implement with upscaling by a factor of 2 as well.
 The decoder has the opposite effect of upscaling the size of the image by a factor of 2, and decreasing the depth accordingly.
+Each decoder layer also implements two separable 2D convolutions, but this is discussed in the next section.
 For specifics on each layer, see the table below. `SAME` padding and `relu` activation were utilised throughout the layers, with a `softmax` activation in the output layer.

 | Layer           | Size       | Kernel size |   Strides  |  Upsample ratio  |
 |-----------------|------------|-------------|------------|------------------|